sighmon/open-archive.org-Website-2019/_posts/2019-10-10-Save-Press-Release.md

     <li><b><i>Importing from Other Apps</i></b>: share media from other apps on your phone, such as audio/notes/pdfs</li>
   </div></ul></p>

 <p>While those using <span class="appName">Save</span> can store their mobile media at the Internet Archive, they can also integrate the app into their existing server-side preservation architecture.
-This provides security-minded individuals and teams with an innovative “off the shelf” front-end solution for ethically collecting and curating their media
+This provides security-minded individuals and teams with responsible, innovative “off the shelf” front-end solution for ethically collecting and curating their media
 from around the world.
 Whether hosted on individual servers or integrated with an organization’s existing technical infrastructure, <span class="appName">Save</span> is engineered to create robust protection of and redundancy for mobile-captured media content.</p>